 15 Best Foods to Break a Fast

 Healthy fats are a good choice when it comes to breaking your fast.
-Fasting helps put you in ketosis.
+Fasting helps you achieve ketosis.
 When you break your fast with healthy fats, you maintain ketosis and keep your body in fat-burning mode.

 2. Coconut Oil or MCT Oil